syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/data-label.md

 ## Positioning

-Circular Chart 3D provides support for placing the data label either `inside` or `outside` the chart.
+Using `position` property, we can place the data label either on `inside` or `outside` the Circular Chart 3D.

 {% if page.publishingplatform == "typescript" %}